What is hay fever?

-Almost 8 percent of American adults get hay fever, according to the American Academy of Allergy, Asthma, & Immunology.
-Hay fever, also known as allergic rhinitis, is not a virus.
+Nearly 8 percent of American adults get hay fever, according to the American Academy of Allergy, Asthma, & Immunology.
+Hay fever, also known as allergic rhinitis, isn’t a virus.
 It is, instead, a term used to refer to the cold-like symptoms that appear as a result of airborne allergies.
 While some people experience these symptoms on a year-round basis, for many people symptoms are seasonal, depending on their particular allergies.

 Here are a few ways to determine if your rash is related to hay fever, or from a different cause.

 While other symptoms of hay fever are traced to breathing pollens and other allergens, hay fever rashes can often be traced to allergens coming in direct contact with the skin.